Manila

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Manila.
 The city has seen an increase in violent crime in recent years, including robberies, kidnappings, and homicides.
 Drug trafficking and gang activity are also prevalent in the city.
 The Philippine government has taken steps to address the crime problem, including increased police presence and tougher laws.
-However, the crime rate remains high, and many residents feel unsafe in their own neighborhoods," commented one expat who made the move to Manila.
+However, the crime rate remains high, and many residents feel unsafe in their own neighborhoods," said one expat who made the move to Manila.

 Is there a lot of diversity?
 Are people in Manila accepting of differences?

 "No, they are not diverse, but yes, they are accepting.
 Although very Catholic on the surface, often it is "do as we say, not as we do".
-Gays and other minority groups do not seem to be unduly persecuted as far as I can see," explained one expat living in Manila, Philippines.
+Gays and other minority groups do not seem to be unduly persecuted as far as I can see," commented one expat who made the move to Manila.

 What are the schools in Manila like?

 "The International School Manila (ISM) is one of the best international schools in Manila.
 It is a private, non-profit, non-sectarian day school that offers an international curriculum for students from pre-kindergarten to grade 12.
 ISM is accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).
 It offers a rigorous academic program that prepares students for college and university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and the arts.
 The British School Manila (BSM) is another excellent international school in Manila, Philippines.
 It is a private, co-educational day school that offers a British-style curriculum for students from pre-kindergarten to grade 12.
 BSM is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school provides a challenging academic program that prepares students for college and university studies.
 It also offers a wide range of extracurricular activities, including sports, music, and the arts.
 The International School of Manila (ISM) is a top-notch bilingual school in Manila, Philippines.
 It is a private, non-profit, non-sectarian day school that offers a bilingual curriculum for students from pre-kindergarten to grade 12.
 ISM is accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).
 It provides a rigorous academic program that prepares students for college and university studies.
-The school also offers a wide range of extracurricular activities, including sports, music, and the arts," remarked one parent with kids at in Manila.
+The school also offers a wide range of extracurricular activities, including sports, music, and the arts," commented one expat when asked about in Manila.

 What are the pros and cons of living in Manila?